SAP-samples/btp-bas-risk-management/documentation/workshop/develop/configure-BAS-workspace/README.md

 ## Introduction

 In this section you will first create your development environment in SAP Business Application Studio.
-Then you will use the created environment to develop the sample application in next chapter.
+Then you will use the created environment to develop the sample application in the workshop.

 ### Configure Business Application Studio Workspace